 Problem 3: Loss of Control (Your Assets Scattered, Your Values Ignored)

 A will distributes assets, but it doesn’t control behaviour.
-You leave $2 million to your 25-year-old son and he burns through it in two years.
+Picture the familiar scenario: you leave $2 million to your 25-year-old son and he burns through it in two years.
 You want your wealth to fund your grandchildren’s education; your kids spend it on vacations.
 You want to reward entrepreneurship; your heirs become passive trust-fund dependents.

 A trust lets you write rules.
 Distributions can be conditional: college required before age 25, matching funds for a business startup, annual distributions only (preventing lump-sum waste), or a “spendthrift” clause that stops creditors seizing inherited money.
 You architect not just the transfer of wealth, but the transfer of your values and discipline.